Feeling lonely

 Things that can help if you feel lonely:

-• get support on the message boards
+• getting support on the message boards

 Watch: Coping with loneliness